severalnines/docs/user-guide/deploy.rst

 MySQL Cluster (NDB)
 ++++++++++++++++++++

 Deploys a new MySQL Cluster (NDB) by Oracle.
 The cluster consists of management nodes, MySQL API nodes and data nodes.
 The database cluster will be automatically added into ClusterControl once deployed.
-Minimum of 4 nodes (2 SQL and management + 2 data nodes) is recommended.
+A minimum of 4 nodes (2 SQL and management + 2 data nodes) is recommended.

 ..
 Attention:: Every data node must have at least 1.5 GB of RAM for the deployment to succeed.